Queen Elizabeth II’s cousins.

 They claim that it is actually Katherine Bowes-Lyon who is on the throne today and that the real queen was the one who spent her life in the asylum.
 (Katherine died in 2014).

 This crazy theory goes no way towards explaining a) how anyone could possibly know that a tiny baby was ‘mentally defective’ or b) how the Bowes-Lyon parents could have been induced to agree to the swap.

 Criticism of the queen

 When the story of the five girls was revealed in 1987, journalists frantically contacted Buckingham Palace to get a statement from the queen about her cousins, Nerissa and Katherine.
 A spokesman said ‘It is a matter for the Bowes-Lyon family’.
 Which of course, it was.
 Take another look at the family tree.

 But as recently as 2011, the story reared its head again when a television documentary was made about the five Bowes-Lyon girls.
-A new generation of people were outraged by the situation as the documentary strongly suggested that the girls had been treated callously by the royal family.
+A new generation of people was outraged by the situation as the documentary strongly suggested that the girls had been treated callously by the royal family.

 To quote just one example, the documentary claimed that the father of Katherine and Nerissa never once visited them in the care home.
 This is true but it’s hardly surprising as the girls entered the facility in 1941 and their father had died in 1930.